MarshalPaterson/OTP-Android/README.md

 The test can be run in Android Studio, there are some Unit Tests, needs more.

 ## TravisCI integrated
-There is TravisCI builds with yaml file
+There is TravisCI builds with yaml file - Though at the moment Gradle version is different between the project and TravisCI.

 ## Notes:
 There is limited comments, approach taken is best to read the code to understand its functionality.